lhqg/puppet-springboot/README.md

 * systemd units
 * packages

-The `hubertqc-springboot` Puppet module also implements the `springboot::app` Puppet defined-type to deploy a specific Springboot application on top of the OS structures.
+The `lhqg-springboot` Puppet module also implements the `springboot::app` Puppet defined-type to deploy a specific Springboot application on top of the OS structures.